Jonathan Sacerdoti

 Jonathan Sacerdoti is a British broadcaster, journalist, and TV producer.
 He covers stories relating to the United Kingdom and Europe, as well as terrorism and extremism stories, race relations, Middle East analysis and the British royal family.
-He is also a public intellectual who has spoken widely on Israel and against antisemitism.
+He is also a public intellectual who has spoken widely in defence of Israel and against antisemitism.

 Early life and education

 Sacerdoti's father Cesare was a Holocaust survivor, and his paternal grandfather was an Italian rabbi.

-Sacerdoti is a graduate of the University of Oxford, having studied English Language and Literature at Balliol College.
-In 2001, Sacerdoti was awarded the Oxford University OxTALENT prize for IT and literature.
+Sacerdoti graduated from Balliol College, Oxford, where he studied English Language and Literature.
+In 2001, Sacerdoti was awarded the University of Oxford OxTALENT prize for IT and literature.

 Career

 Journalism

-Sacardoti had his first byline in a national newspaper when he was 17 years old, writing for The Daily Telegraph.
-He is a Special Correspondent for The Jewish Chronicle, covering investigations, features, and major news stories.
-He also contributes to other publications, including the Daily Express and The Spectator.
+Sacerdoti had his first byline in a national newspaper when he was 17 years old, writing for The Daily Telegraph.
+He is a columnist for The Spectator, The Algemeiner, and The Jewish Chronicle, for whom he was previously a Special Correspondent covering investigations, features, and major news stories.
+He also contributes to other publications, including the Daily Express, The Daily Mail, Haaretz, The New Statesman, and Business Insider.

 Broadcasting

 As a reporter or expert analyst, Sacerdoti has appeared on various TV channels.
 In 2013, he became UK correspondent for the Israeli 24-hour news channel i24news, while, in 2020, he was appearing as a regular UK correspondent on the financial news network Cheddar News.
 In 2022, he started to cover the British royal family on Fox News and participated in the Fox documentary Who is King Charles III?
 In the US, Sacerdoti is a guest commentator on UK affairs on E!
 Channel's Daily Pop.
 He has also appeared as a co-host and guest on the American publication Us Weekly's podcasts.
-His work as a voice artist includes "accidentally" narrating an English language audiobook of the Quran in 2019.
+His work as a voice artist includes narrating an English language audiobook of the Quran in 2019.

 The Jewish Chronicle acquisition

 In 2020, Sacerdoti was part of a consortium of business and media figures which acquired The Jewish Chronicle.
-It had announced its intention to seek a creditor's voluntary liquidation, with 54 journalists and support staff told they would be made redundant, an outcome which was avoided through the consortium's acquisition.
+It had announced its intention to seek a creditor's voluntary liquidation, with 54 journalists and support staff told they would be made redundant, an outcome which was avoided through the acquisition.